-Learn from my mistake:
+Learn from my Mistake

 I’m sure you can see this coming… In many parts of the world, savored is spelled savoured.
-I now have to explain every time that it’s the U.S. spelling.
-This issue was solved by buying savouredjourneys.com as a domain as well and redirecting it to savoredjourneys.com.
+I now have to explain that it’s the U.S. spelling.
+This issue was solved by buying the domain savouredjourneys.com and redirecting it to savoredjourneys.com.
 But it was a hassle I wish I had avoided.

-Check for the domain
+Check the Domain

 No matter what you end up choosing, it’s only a good idea if the domain is available or can be purchased.
 If your awesome name is already in use or the domain belongs to someone else, it’s no longer awesome.

 You can use a service like Namecheap to research available domains.
-I like namecheap because it’s a reliable and easy way to search for a free domain, and it offers many other suggestions and extensions.
+I like Namecheap because it’s a reliable and easy way to search for a free domain, and it offers many other suggestions and extensions.

 I suggest you make a list of at least 20 possible names and then start checking the availability.
 Don’t get attached to something until you know if it’s free.
 The internet is a saturated place.
 Be prepared for all of your ideas to be taken.
 You have to get pretty unique to find something.

-Check social media for a handle
+Check Social Media for a Handle

 Once you’ve found a domain name that meets the criteria and that is available, you’ll want to pass it through the social media channels to make sure it’s available there too.

-2. Purchase a Domain
+2. Purchase the Domain Name